cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 <hr>

-<h3 id="sinatra">Sinatra</h3>
+<h3 id="rack">rack</h3>
-A Sinatra application type in the manifest file gives you fine control over things like the Ruby version or which server the application is deployed on.
+A rack application type in the manifest file gives you fine control over things like the Ruby version or which server the application is deployed on.

 - **ruby&#95;version**: Specify the version of Ruby to use (overridden if present in Gemfile).
 - **do&#95;initial&#95;db&#95;schema&#95;load**: Specify whether to perform "rake db:schema:load" on new stack build.